BIBSYSDEV/marc-presentation/README.md

 # marc presentation
 A simple react app

-The project consist only of a signle AWS CloudFormation script.
-It is ment to:
+The project consist only of a single AWS CloudFormation script.
+It is meant to:
 * set up a S3 Bucket and CloudFront distribution.
 * set up a pipeline for building and deploying react app updates to the S3 bucket.
 The pipeline invalidates the CloudFront cache after copy to S3.